More U.S. businesses are becoming worker co-ops: Here’s why

 The Capital Hurdle

-Because worker-owned cooperatives are radically different from traditional capitalist businesses, they have a proportionally more difficult time accessing capital, Hoover says.
+Because the capital structure and incentives for investing in worker coops differ from that of traditional capitalist businesses, coops have a proportionally more difficult time accessing capital, Hoover says.
 “We don’t have the kind of values-aligned capital that understands how to finance conversions, understands the risks, or understands the upsides of cooperatives,” she says.
 It’s not that capital is entirely inaccessible to cooperatives starting up, she says–it’s just very rare and piecemeal.
 But it’s access to capital that ensures that workers will be able to buy the business from their owners for a price that’s both affordable and reasonable for the selling owner.

 A Child’s Place, for instance, took out a loan from The Working World, a New York City-based Community Development Financial Institution (CDFI) that manages a $5 million loan fund specifically for worker-owned businesses.
 That loan allowed the daycare’s staff members to collectively buy the business (the transition is still in progress).
 Taking loans from CDFIs, which provide smaller loans to local businesses that big banks won’t reach, is also an option, but Hoover has also seen some businesses launch Direct Public Offerings, which allow community members to buy shares in the business, and some co-ops manage conversions by having individual employees take out personal loans to collectively finance the transition.
 “One of the issues is that there hasn’t been a standard model or tool that people looking to convert can look to,” Hoover says.